stephanietako/stephanietako/README.md

 ### Hi there 👋

-Am a beginner web developer 🐙 Mainly focused on a javascript environment
+Am a beginner web developer 🐙 Mainly focused on a JavaScript environment

-I first started in ruby and ruby on rails which allowed me to consolidate my desire to become a professional Web developer.
+I have notions of ruby and ruby on rails however my interest is particularly focused on javascript.
-So I decided to do the training at OpenClassrooms to focused on my goal with passion
+That's why I decided to do the Openclassrooms training in web development in order to focus on my goal with passion.